jpcmf/jpcmf/README.md

 <img align="right" style="padding: 20px" src=".github/coding_.svg" width="300"/>

-### Hi there 👋👨🏻‍💻🇧🇷
+### Hi there 👋👨🏻‍💻:skateboard:🏃🏻‍♂️🇧🇷

 My name is João Paulo Fricks and I am a Front-end Developer and a Digital Designer from Brazil, based in Curitiba.

 I like to work as a developer, solving problems with Design, programming and making great ideas happen.
 I love to share knowledge that I have gained from my experience with other people.
-When I am not developing software I like to stay with my family, 🦮 walk with my dog, 🎛️ produce electronic music, 🎧 play some records and practice :skateboard: :running_man: sports.
+When I am not developing softwares I like to stay with my family, take a walk with my dog, produce electronic music, play some records and practice sports.

-You can find me on [Twitter](https://twitter.com/coda__joao) and, if you're interested in my professional experience, please have a look at my [Storyfolio](https://storyfolio-remix.netlify.app/) or drop me a private message.
+You can find me on [Twitter](https://twitter.com/coda__joao) and, if you're interested in my professional experience, please have a look at my [Storyfolio](https://storyfolio-remix.netlify.app/) or drop me an email.

 ### 📈 Stats